Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Shark.md

   - Giant Shark
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Giant Shark.md|Giant Shark]]
 *Source: Monster Manual p.
-328. Available in the SRD and the Basic Rules.*
+328, Vecna: Eve of Ruin.
+Available in the SRD and the Basic Rules.*

 A giant shark is 30 feet long and normally found in deep oceans.
 Utterly fearless, it preys on anything that crosses its path, including whales and ships.